arcology-network/binary-releases/uniswap-v2.md

 ## 1. Introduction

-This document shows you how to deploy [Uniswap V2](https://github.com/Uniswap) on an Arcology testnet.
+This document shows you how to compile, deploy and run [Uniswap V2](https://github.com/Uniswap) on an Arcology testnet.

 ## 2. Get the Source Code